 The first model T-28A had an 800 hp 7 cylinder radial engine and was so successful that it was later developed into the T-28B, C, and D. The B model boasted an increased 1425 horsepower, and an added propeller blade.
 The T-28B was developed for the Navy and Marines, who both used it in training exercises into the 1980s.
 The C model had an added tailhook for carrier landings, along with shortened propeller blades.
 Both the C and D models were equipped for additions of bombs, rockets, and machine guns.
 The T-28D Nomad was a later model developed for the Air Force to be used in reconnaissance and counter-insurgency missions in Vietnam.
 Although developed as a training model, the T-28 did see action in multiple conflicts besides Vietnam, including: the Philippines, Laos, the former Belgian Congo, and Cambodia.
 The French Armee de l’Air also used a modified version called the T-28A Fennec during missions in Algeria.

 While the T-28 does not have the reputation of some of its flashier contemporaries, the fact remains that its military service life spanned from 1950 to March 14, 1984, almost 35 years of continued service.
 Not bad for a trainer model!
 We are excited to provide AirCorps Library users with this exciting new resource on a fascinating and important trainer/warbird.
 Click here to link directly to Library and start browsing today!
 Not a Library member?
-Sign up for access to hundreds of thousands of parts drawings and manuals on over 25 different warbirds, bombers, trainers, and more.
-Our new “One Plan, One Price” model provides access to all this for just $5 a month!
+Sign up for access to hundreds of thousands of parts drawings and manuals for over 50 different warbirds, bombers, trainers, and more.

 In addition to the newly uploaded resources, and thanks to our recent inventory, our parts team would like to let readers know that we have for sale a P-51 Mustang paddle blade prop that is too short for a Standard Category Mustang.
 These blades can be cut down to the T-28 Fennec blade length.
 If you have questions regarding the blades please contact our sales manager Samuel Walsh at email@example.com.